CQCL/pytket-docs/manual/manual_compiler.rst

 It is understandable to question the relevance of such an optimisation, since a sensible programmer would not intentionally write a :py:class:`~pytket.circuit.Circuit` with such redundant gates.
 These are still largely useful because other compiler passes might introduce them, such as routing adding a ``OpType.SWAP`` gate immediately following a ``OpType.SWAP`` gate made by the user, or commuting a Z-rotation through the control of a CX which allows it to merge with another Z-rotation on the other side.

-Previous iterations of the :py:class:`CliffordSimp` pass would work in this way as well, looking for specific sequences of Clifford gates where we could reduce the number of two-qubit gates.
+Previous iterations of the :py:class:`~pytket.passes.CliffordSimp` pass would work in this way as well, looking for specific sequences of Clifford gates where we could reduce the number of two-qubit gates.
 This has since been generalised to spot these patterns up to gate commutations and changes of basis from single-qubit Clifford rotations.

 .. jupyter-execute::